wader/fq/doc/usage.md

 # JSON representation for whole file
 fq tovalue file
+# or use -V (--value-output) that does tovalue automatically
+fq -V . file
+# or -Vr if the value is a string and you want a "raw" string
+fq -Vr .path.to.string file
 # JSON but raw bit fields truncated
 fq -o bits_format=truncate tovalue file
 # JSON but raw bit fields as md5 hex string
 fq -o bits_format=md5 tovalue file
+# look up a path
+fq '.some[1].path' file
+# look up a path and output JSON
+fq -V '.some[1].path' file
+# can be a query that outputs multiple values
+# this outputs first and last value in .same array and .path, three values in total
+fq -V '.some[0,-1], .path' file

 # grep whole tree by value
 fq 'grep("^prefix")' file